snunezglobant/Bootcamp-Web-UI---Team2/README.md

 <li> Then, we improved then, started the style viewing and started the routing behaviour.</li>

-<li> We also used many ng services, directives and even a factory inside an app js for clearing the code.</li>
+<li> We also used many ng services -we might use directives, and even a factory inside an app js for clearing the code.</li>

 </ol>